 aka: Low Light Houseplants

-The Lucky Bamboo is great for a home that doesn’t get a ton of strong sunlight because needs very little light.
+The Lucky Bamboo is great for a home that doesn’t get a ton of strong sunlight because it needs very little light.
 It grows best in low, indirect light.
 That being said, it does need some light and it will not grow well in complete darkness.
+If needed you could use a grow-light to help it thrive – especially during the winter when the light is sparse.

 I love the Spider Plant (Chlorophytum comosum) plant for how hardy it is with nearly zero sunlight.
 It can survive for years in indirect light and even live prosperously if it’s been lacking water for a while.
 In fact, during the winter months, it needs very little water at all.
 This houseplant will thrive in fluorescent lighting as well.